Kenya's Odinga challenges election defeat in top court

 "I am not happy with the election results, since my rights have been stolen.
 President-elect Uhuru Kenyatta is not my choice," Florence Bolo, an Odinga supporter, said outside the Supreme Court.
 Others shouted: "Uhuru must go!"

-"We Kenyans want justice and I am crying for the Supreme Court to look at this case as critical and come out with a fair judgement," said Hamsa Omondi, a 21-year-old street vendor.
+"We Kenyans want justice and I am crying for the Supreme Court to look at this case as critical and come out with a fair judgment," said Hamsa Omondi, a 21-year-old street vendor.

 Traffic was moving freely through Nairobi and there were no signs of further unrest in the capital.